FarzamAhmed48/FarzamAhmed48/README.md

-# Hey, I'm Farzam Ahmed! \n🚀 Full-Stack MERN Dev & AI Enthusiast
+# Hey, I'm Farzam Ahmed! 🚀 Full-Stack MERN Dev & AI Enthusiast

 Helping businesses scale with **AI-powered solutions** and **full-stack web development**.
 I'm a curious coder transitioning from building robust MERN stack apps to exploring the exciting world of Artificial Intelligence, with a focus on LLMs, chatbots, and automation.